 What To Do If Your Pets Eats Something Toxic

 The best way to prevent pet poisoning is to keep toxic foods and alcohol out of reach of your pets.
 Keep emergency contact information easily accessible at all times.
-This should include the number for the Pet Poison Helpline (855-764-7661), the phone number for Anasazi Animal Clinic in Gilbert (480-426-8364), as well as the name and location of a local 24-hour emergency veterinary hospital.
+This should include the number for the Pet Poison Helpline (855-764-7661), the phone number for Anasazi Animal Clinic in Gilbert (contact us), as well as the name and location of a local 24-hour emergency veterinary hospital.
 If you believe your pet has ingested something toxic, call the Pet Poison Helpline immediately and do not hesitate or wait for signs and symptoms before taking your pet to see your vet.

 Give us a Call